rzane/pipey/README.md

 # Pipey

-Build functional pipelines in Ruby by taking advantage of Ruby's keyword arguments for "pattern matching".
+Build functional pipelines in Ruby by taking advantage of Ruby's keyword arguments for "pattern matching."

 ## Installation